ivanka2012/WallEDecomp/README.md

 This is the GitHub repository that contains all the decompiled code for WALL-E (2008), the video game.
 Specifically, for the Macintosh version of the game.

 Watch snippets of [this video](https://www.youtube.com/watch?v=vGgQldClnlU) to get an idea of this game.
+Here's the [best any% speedrun](https://www.youtube.com/watch?v=djjySx_QwxQ) of the PC version of this game.

-The PC and Macintosh versions of the game are virtually indistinguishable, say for the Macintosh version being compiled and suited for running on Macintoshes in 2008, both the PowerPC and Intel x86 variants.
+The PC and Macintosh versions of the WALL-E game are virtually indistinguishable, say for the Macintosh version being compiled and suited for running on Macintoshes in 2008, both the PowerPC and Intel x86 variants.

 And if you wonder, the Mac build of this game is so obscure that it's usually left out from the list of platforms that the game is available on or considered the same to the PC version. *[I](https://github.com/ivanka2012) wouldn't fault those who forget about this version of the game.*